MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 Overview

-The MD22 is a robust low/medium power motor driver,
+The MD22 is a robust low/medium power motor driver, designed to supply

-designed to supply power for two motors.
-Main features
+power for two motors.
+Main features are:

-1. Drives two motors with independent
+1. Drives two motors with independent control.

-2. Ease of use and
+2. Ease of use and flexibility.

-3. The 15v MOSFET drive voltage is
+3. The 15v MOSFET drive voltage is generated onboard

 a) A standard 5V

-supply for the control logic, only 50mA maximum is
+supply for the control logic, only 50mA maximum is required.

-b) The H-Bridge
+b) The H-bridge

-has a rating of 60v allowing Motor voltages up to 24vdc.
+has a rating of 60v allowing motor voltages up to 24vdc.

-feature, motors can be commanded to turn by I2C register or input (Analogue +
+4. Steering feature, motors can be commanded to turn

-5. Control of the module can be any
+5. Control of the module can be any of;

-a) I2C bus, up to
+a) I2C bus, up

-steering..
+including steering..

-b) 2
+b) 2 independent

-independent 0v-2.5v-5v analog inputs.
+0v-2.5v-5v analog inputs.
 0v full reverse, 2.5v center stop, 5v full

 forward.